DanHolme/SP2016-Install/01-SERVER-IMAGE-WS2012R2/00-README.md

 # SERVER IMAGE (Windows Server 2012 R2)

 Deploy a baseline image by installing Windows Server 2012 R2 with out-of-box configuration.
+Make changes to the default configuration that you want to deploy to all new servers.
 Sysprep the machine, and use the resulting image to deploy servers in the environment.

 The precise configuration of the virtual machine and of Windows Server 2012 will vary based on your environment and requirements.
 For purposes of illustration, I will share the configuration I use for my demo environments.